data-lessons/gapminder-R/03-data-types-subsetting.md

 The `continents` data.frame was useful for learning because it was so small, but it's time to graduate to something more interesting and realistic.
 Data come in many forms, and we need to be able to load them in R. For our own use and with others who use R, there are R-specific data structures we can use, like the .RDA file-type we just saw, but we need to be able to work with more general data types too.
 Comma-separated value (csv) tables are perhaps the most universal data structure.

-The gapminder dataset provides country-by-year level data on income, population, and longevity.
+The gapminder dataset provides country-by-year level data on gdp, population, and longevity.
 I downloaded it and put it in the data directory of my project.
 You will do the same in a minute.

 We can read csv's with the `read.csv` function.
 The argument to `read.csv` is the location of the file, relative to your working directory.
 Since I saved the gapminder data to the `data` directory of my project, I can load it with this.
 Note the use of tab-completion to find the file and get it exactly right without typos.